-Cathy Hunt, a partner in the family law firm of Gailor, Wallis & Hunt, a Raleigh, North Carolina divorce firm educates men and women who are separated about the legal effects of living together with a third party after separation.
+Cathy Hunt, a partner in the family law firm of Gailor Hunt Jenkins Davis & Taylor, a Raleigh, North Carolina divorce firm educates men and women who are separated about the legal effects of living together with a third party after separation.

 Because cohabitation after separation may affect your right to receive, or your obligation to pay alimony in North Carolina, it is important to learn how cohabitation is defined in North Carolina law.
 Under North Carolina law, if the court determines that a dependent spouse receiving alimony under an order or judgment is cohabiting, the court is statutorily required to terminate that spouse’s rights to future alimony payments.